abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

     Connection: Keep-Alive

-To verify that the customer really is deleted, you can either repeat the same command we just did, or more properly do a GET request and you should see a response header of 404 Not Found with a body of `unknown customer`.
+To verify that the customer really is deleted, you can either repeat the same command we just did, or just a simple GET request and you should see a response header of `404 Not Found` with a body of `unknown customer`.

+### Putting it all together

+If you've been following along, your `server.rb` should look like this:

+{% gist 3102551 server.rb %}

+That's a RESTful API for customers in 50 lines of code!

 [1]: /final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born/
 [2]: http://datamapper.org